📅 Post Updated: February 14, 2026

 Q: Should I switch from Chrome to Comet Browser?

-A: Not as a full replacement yet.
+A: Not as a full replacement.
 Think of Comet as a specialized research browser rather than a Chrome replacement.
 Use Comet for research sessions, competitive analysis, and tasks requiring AI assistance.
 Keep Chrome for banking, shopping, anything requiring specific extensions, and general reliable browsing.
-Many users run both browsers for different use cases.
-Only switch completely if you’re an early adopter comfortable with beta software, security trade-offs, and occasional failures on complex tasks.
+Many of Comet’s 10 million users run both browsers for different use cases.
+The smart setup: Comet for research, Chrome for everything sensitive.

 What Comet Gets Right: